ihhub/fheroes2/docs/README_emscripten.md

 ## Current status of this port

-Please note that this port is currently just an **experiment**.
-It may experience various problems, crash, or even not work at all in a particular browser.
+Please note that this port is currently still **experimental**.
+You may experience various problems, crashes, or it not even working at all in particular browsers.

 ## Building